Carpal Tunnel Syndrome: Symptoms and Causes

 • Neuropathy-Causing Disorders

 Some conditions and chronic illnesses are known to causing nerve damage.
 These include diabetes, alcoholism, hypothyroidism, and Lyme disease.
-These can risk direct damage to the median nerve.
+These conditions can risk direct damage to the median nerve, causing

 • Inflammatory Disorders

-Certain disorders are known to inflammation and cause swelling.
+Certain disorders are known to cause inflammation and swelling.
 These include allergic reaction, rheumatoid arthritis, autoimmune conditions, gout, and infections.
-When the swelling occurs in and aro0und the wrist joint, the median nerve is at risk for being compressed.
+When the swelling occurs in and around the wrist joint, the median nerve is at risk for being compressed.

 • Drugs